Home breadcrumb back arrow Back to All Blog

 What Is Construction Contract Management?

 When construction people hear “contract management,” they think change orders.
 Payment applications.
 AIA G702s.
-The project-level contract administration that happens between notice to proceed and final completion.
+They think of the project-level contract administration that happens between notice to proceed and final completion.

 That’s contract administration.
 It’s important.
 Your PM tool handles it.